‘Playboy’ Alum Sara Underwood Returns Home To The Woods From Hawaii While Rocking A Sexy Skintight Outfit

 Sara Underwood, who recently spent time in the glorious state of Hawaii, had jetted off to Maui to be there for her best friend’s wedding.
-While basking in that paradisical place in the middle of the Pacific, the 2017 Playboy Playmate of the Year rocked plenty of swimwear, including a tiny back bikini with thong bottoms.
+While basking in that paradisiacal place in the middle of the Pacific, the 2017 Playboy Playmate of the Year rocked plenty of swimwear, including a tiny black bikini with thong bottoms.

 Upon return to the mainland and her Pacific Northwest playground, Sara traded her seaside retreat for her glorious Washington state hideaway.
 Her home, which she shares with Jacob Witzling, was created by her man who is known for his tiny cabin creations.
 As The Inquisitr noted in a post from earlier this month, this woodsy retreat is complete with an outdoor hot tub that she and Jacob enjoy using, especially when the two are in the mood for romance.

 In Sara’s newest Instagram share, she was pictured in two images that show off both her house and her enviable body.
-The 35-year-old wore a white, two-piece outfit that was so skintight both the top and the bottoms clung to her every curve.
+The 35-year-old wore a white, two-piece outfit that was so skintight, both the top and the bottoms clung to her every curve.

 The top came in the form of a white long-sleeved crop top that featured the fair-haired model’s ample bosom while her matching bottoms did a lot to feature her perfect pear-shaped derriere.